MyGit

 There are currently four available versions of llm (the crate and the CLI):

 • The released version 0.1.1 on crates.io.
-This version is several months out of date and does not include support for the most recent models.
+This version is very out of date and does not include support for the most recent models.

 • The main branch of this repository.
 This version can reliably infer GGMLv3 models, but does not support GGUF, and uses an old version of GGML.